 Amsterdam is the destination

-Amsterdam is a very famous tourist destination with millions of tourists coming into the city every year.
+Amsterdam is a very famous tourist destination in Europe with millions of tourists coming into the city every year.
 A lot of its popularity comes from activities that would not go down well in my line of work if I was to participate.
 So that leaves the question what do you do on a last-minute business trip to Amsterdam?

 A quick search on the internet usually brings up an abundance of recommendations and so begins the journey to select the best place.
 I usually love going off the beaten track with my selections but these place sounded too good to not try out.
-Hopefully you will agree with me about the things to do in Amsterdam?
+Hopefully, you will agree with me about the things to do in Amsterdam?

 1. Amsterdam Centraal and Amstel River

 I know so many people who love taking City Breaks in Amsterdam, Europe.
 I’m one of them.
 Thankfully I didn’t have to think about where to stay in Amsterdam, as I was put up at a hotel just north of the airport.
 My preference is always to walk around a city as any other mode of transport is too fast and you tend to miss a lot.
 As the walk to the city centre was a bit ambitious I got a shuttle back to the airport and got on the train to the Amsterdam Centraal, a bustling station built in 1889 that is the heart of the city.

 Upon arrival at the train station, I had no idea which side to exit.
 With only a little map I got from the hotel I head to the right.
 So, with a 50/50 chance of choosing the right side to exit, you guessed it, I got it wrong.
 I exit the building to the north and end up facing the Amstel River.
 At this point I am slightly confused.
 From previous experience, I know that at a walking pace I can’t go too wrong and turn left to walk alongside the river bank.